 Additionally, such signs of discrimination stand a big risk of questioning their fairness or equality standards — which, in consequence, can lead to serious PR crises.
 And it’s the last thing anyone would want when implementing AI!
 After all, the goal of using this cutting-edge technology is to support businesses’ growth, not threaten their image.

-Where does generative AI’s bias come from?
+Where does bias in AI come from?

-The answer here is pretty simple and depicts our sad reality: models may be trained on vast amounts of data from various sources, but all those sources come from a biased world.
+The answer here is pretty simple and depicts our sad reality.
+Models may be trained on vast amounts of data from various sources, but all those sources come from a biased world.
 Even though we live in the 21st century — one that’s supposed to be modern and civilized, humanity is still full of harmful stereotypes and discrimination.
-We still lack diversity and equality in a frighteningly large range of fields — and then AI models come and learn from it.
+We still lack diversity and equality in a frighteningly large range of fields.
+And then AI models come and learn from it.
 Just like people learn from other people — because, think of it — nobody is born racist or homophobic.
 On the other hand, generative AI was kind of “born” biased — but only because it had to be fed tons of data to exist and function in the first place.

 And it seems like there’s no other way.
 The technology as we know it allowed specialists to bring generative AI models to life using certain resources.
 Resources in which biases emerge at every step, even though many try to fight them with all their strength.
 So it looks like bias in generative AI models was nearly impossible to avoid in the first place.
 As long as this world exists in its current state and as long as we cannot clear the whole web from all signs of discrimination, AI models will have biases running through their virtual veins.